nusov/SwiftUI-POV-Architecture/README.md

 This makes the state easier to serialize or debug, and the logic easier to test or reuse.

 ### 4. Logic Reusability (The "Mixin" Pattern)
-Because the logic lives in a Protocol, you can apply complex behaviors (like "OnboardingFlow" or "Pagination") to completely different Views just by adding the protocol conformance.
+Because the logic lives in a Protocol, you can apply complex behaviors (like "NavigationFlow" or "Pagination") to completely different Views just by adding the protocol conformance.
 You do not need to inherit from a specific ViewModel base class to get this functionality.

 ### 5. Reduced Indirection
 POV removes the layer of indirection between the View and the Logic.
 When a button is tapped, calling `goNext()` is immediately intuitive and traceable within the scope of the View, rather than jumping to a separate file to find the ViewModel implementation.